World Cup 2022: Schedule, kick-off times, final & everything you need to know

 South Korea

-World Cup 2022 will kick off on November 21, with hosts Qatar helping to open things up.
+World Cup 2022 will kick off on November 21, with hosts Qatar facing Ecuador.

 An action-packed group stage will run until December 2, when 16 sides will make their way through to the knockout rounds.